-Stocks surge to record highs, kicking off Christmas week
+Stocks kick off Christmas week with record highs

 |MACERICH

-Tesla shares were higher for a 10th time in 12 days, putting further pressure on short-sellers who lost more than nearly $2.4 billion this year.
+Tesla shares crossed the $420 level on the way to their 10th gain in 12 days, putting further pressure on short-sellers who had already lost $2.46 billion this year betting against the company.
+The $420 level is where CEO Elon Musk famously tweeted he had "funding secured" to take the company private, leading to an investigation by the U.S. Securities and Exchange Commission.

-Uber fell after a filing out Friday showed co-founder Travis Kalanick dumped more of his stock.
+Uber was little changed after a filing out Friday showed co-founder Travis Kalanick dumped more of his stock.
 He has sold more than 90 percent of his stake over the last seven weeks, amounting to more than $2.5 billion.

 Elsewhere, Diamond Eagle Acquisition Corp. gained after announcing a deal to combine with the sports-betting platform DraftKings in a deal that values the new company at about $3.3 billion.
 The newly formed company will change its name to DraftKings once the deal closes in the first half of 2020.